uspki/policies/certificate-policy.md

 ### 6.6.2 Security management controls
-The security management controls for all CAs and any Registration Authority functions listed below SHALL be implemented:
+The security management controls for all CAs and any Registration Authority functions listed below shall be implemented:

-- The configuration of the CA system, in addition to any modifications and upgrades, SHALL be documented and controlled.
+- The configuration of the CA system, in addition to any modifications and upgrades, shall be documented and controlled.
-- Configurations	SHALL be reviewed	on	at	least	a	weekly	basis	to	determine	whether	any	changes	violated	the	CA’s	security	policies.
+- Configurations	shall be reviewed	on	at	least	a	weekly	basis	to	determine	whether	any	changes	violated	the	CA’s	security	policies.
-- There SHALL be a mechanism for detecting unauthorized modification to the software or configuration.
+- There shall be a mechanism for detecting unauthorized modification to the software or configuration.
-Configurations	SHALL be reviewed	on	at	least	a	weekly	basis	to	determine	whether	any	changes	violated	the	CA’s	security	policies.
+Configurations	shall be reviewed	on	at	least	a	weekly	basis	to	determine	whether	any	changes	violated	the	CA’s	security	policies.
-- All system and trusted role accounts SHALL be reviewed at least every ninety (90) days.
-Any account that is no longer in use or necessary for operations SHALL be deactivated.
+- All system and trusted role accounts shall be reviewed at least every ninety (90) days.
+Any account that is no longer in use or necessary for operations shall be deactivated.
-- A process SHALL be implemented that disables physical and logical access to a Certificate System by either a privileged user or a trusted role within 24 hours upon termination of the individual's employment or contracting relationship with the CA.
+- A process shall be implemented that disables physical and logical access to a Certificate System by either a privileged user or a trusted role within 24 hours upon termination of the individual's employment or contracting relationship with the CA.
-- All authentication credentials for any account or trusted role on a Certificate System SHALL be changed whenever authorization to access the account is changed or revoked.
+- All authentication credentials for any account or trusted role on a Certificate System shall be changed whenever authorization to access the account is changed or revoked.

 ### 6.6.3 Life cycle security controls
 - Hardware and software shall be scanned for vulnerabilities at least every thirty (30) days